Kokomo (band): Kokomo album and Bob Dylan

 The band's first album Kokomo (1975) was hailed by the NME as the best debut by a British band for several years.
 Inspired by the tight disciplined playing of Spenner and Hubbard, Kokomo was unusual among white soul bands, for its use of four featured vocalists.
 In 1975, Bob Dylan recruited the band to help record his Desire album.
-One song featuring the band, the Latin flavoured "Romance in Durango," appeared on the album; another, "Catfish," subsequently appeared on The Bootleg Series compilation.
+One song featuring the band, the Latin flavoured "Romance in Durango", appeared on the album; another, "Catfish", subsequently appeared on The Bootleg Series compilation.
 One track left behind was a disco funk version of "Hurricane".
 Stannard, Linscott and Mullen left after the first album.
 Kokomo's second album, Rise & Shine (1976), was viewed as a disappointment by the NME and the band quickly lost impetus.
-Both albums had sold poorly in Britain, but charted in the United States at No. 159 and Number No. 194 for the follow-up, whose lead track "Use Your Imagination" reached No. 81 in the US Billboard and R&B chart in mid-1976.
+Both albums had sold poorly in the UK, but charted in the United States at number 159 and number 194 for the follow-up, whose lead track "Use Your Imagination" reached number 81 in the US Billboard R&B chart in mid-1976.

 Hiatus and further releases

 In January 1977 an indefinite hiatus was announced, with band musicians going separate ways.
-The last studio album, released in 1982 after an extended sabbatical, contained a minor hit single in "A Little Bit Further Away", which peaked at Number 45 in the UK Singles Chart.
+The last studio album, released in 1982 after an extended sabbatical, contained a minor hit single in "A Little Bit Further Away", which peaked at number 45 in the UK Singles Chart.
 In the Netherlands, it reached number 4.